bobbyrathoree/RestaurantBusiness/README.md

-## Restaurant Business using Dropwizard
+## Restaurant Business using Dropwizard.